My business is Franchises. Ratings. Success stories. Ideas. Work and education

 • two-way communication.

 Certainly, It is very uncomfortable.
 The subscriber can only receive data, but cannot send even the simplest request to the network.
-This connection was mainly used to transfer data to various remote technological facilities without the need feedback.
-Practically not used in everyday life.
+This connection was used mainly to transfer data to various remote technological objects without the need feedback.
+There is practically no use in everyday life.

-The situation improved slightly with the advent of, albeit slow at first, but still affordable mobile communications.
-Indeed, for normal surfing on the network, you do not need to send a lot of data.
-It is enough to send a small portion of data with a request containing the address of the site page, and then get back a large amount of content from the requested page.
+The situation has improved a little with the advent of, albeit slow at first, but still accessible mobile communications.
+After all, for regular surfing the network you don’t need to send a lot of data.
+It is enough to send a small piece of data with a request containing the address of the site page, and then receive back a large amount of content from the requested page.

-Was implemented a hybrid of one-way satellite Internet and slow mobile communications via GPRS protocol (or later EDGE).
-The user sent a request over a slow mobile network and received data over a fast satellite link.
+Was implemented a hybrid of one-way satellite Internet and slow mobile communications via GPRS (or later EDGE) protocol.
+The user sent a request through a slow mobile network, but received data through a fast satellite channel.

-This option is good because no need to purchase very expensive transmitting satellite equipment.
-All you need is a cheap satellite receiving dish and a receiver.
+This option is good because no need to purchase very expensive satellite transmitting equipment.
+All you need is a cheap satellite receiving dish and receiver.

-In practice, in everyday life (and even more so in the country), such a connection was rarely used due to the complexity, the rapid growth in the speed of the mobile Internet (with the advent of the 3G protocol, the one-way satellite Internet technology practically died) and the limited technology in terms of uploading data to the network (it was impossible to upload on the site photo and even more so video).
+In practice, in everyday life (and even more so in the country), such a connection was rarely used due to the complexity, rapid growth of the speed of mobile Internet (with the advent of the 3G protocol, one-way satellite Internet technology practically died) and the limitations of the technology in terms of uploading data to the network (it was impossible to upload photos and especially videos to the site).

-The use was justified only in rare cases with special reception conditions.
+The use was justified only in rare cases with special conditions of administration.

-Two-way communication with a satellite implies a much more complex and, accordingly, expensive transmission equipment.
-And until recently, this option, due to its price, was used only in those tasks where data transfer with such costs was justified.
-For example, in the military oil and gas industry etc.
+Two-way communication with a satellite implies the presence of a much more complex and, accordingly, expensive transmission equipment.
+And until recently, this option, due to its price, was used only in those tasks where data transfer at such costs was justified.
+For example, in the military sphere, oil and gas industry and so on.

 But now we are witnessing a technological revolution in this direction.
-Literally before our eyes, systems of two-way satellite Internet that are already quite accessible to the average consumer are appearing.
-And although the price sometimes still bites, but in the absence of other options for communication with the outside world, it no longer seems as exorbitant as before.
+Literally before our eyes, two-way satellite Internet systems that are already accessible to the average consumer are appearing.
+And although the price sometimes still bites, in the absence of other options for communication with the outside world, it no longer seems as exorbitant as before.

-Satellite providers offer equipment up to $1,000.
-And some ambitious projects like the Internet from Elon Musk promise to make equipment within a hundred dollars.
-As an option, many providers rent out equipment, the cost of which is already included in the tariff.
+Satellite providers offer equipment within $1,000.
+And some ambitious projects like the Internet from Elon Musk they promise to make equipment within a hundred dollars.
+As an option, many providers provide equipment for rent, the cost of which is already included in the tariff.

 We will talk about all the intricacies of satellite Internet in our separate article, but for now you should know that such a connection is possible at your dacha today.

 In the city, we are already accustomed to using unlimited Internet from cable providers.
-In the country, this is more difficult.
-Full unlimited Internet can only be obtained if you connect to a wired data network, such as fiber optics.
+This is more difficult at the dacha.
+Full unlimited Internet can only be obtained if you connect to a wired data network, such as fiber optic.

 In the case of mobile Internet, there are very few truly unlimited tariffs and they are usually expensive.
-There are some operators that provide really unlimited tariffs.
+There are some operators that provide truly unlimited plans.
 In Ufa, for example, these are Yota and Sotel, but the latter, unfortunately, has already closed.

-MTS, Megafon, Beeline and other operators, as a rule, provide tariffs with limited traffic.
-But it must be noted that These volumes are quite impressive and allow solving most user tasks..
-In addition, the tariffs are constantly improving, and the available traffic is growing from year to year.
+MTS, Megafon, Beeline and other operators usually provide tariffs with limited traffic.
+But it should be noted that These volumes are quite impressive and allow us to solve most user problems.
+In addition, rates are constantly improving, and the available traffic is growing year after year.

-It is possible, perhaps, to conduct the Internet to the dacha on your own only if we are talking about connecting through mobile operators.
-In this case, you only need buy equipment and set it up.
-Cable or satellite Internet is best left to professionals.
+You can probably bring Internet to your dacha on your own only if we're talking about about connecting through mobile operators.
+In this case you only need buy equipment and set it up.
+It is better to entrust cable or satellite Internet to professionals.

 What to choose?